yosemitebandit/plotplot/readme.md

 ### Maths
-so keeping in mind that we're making
+so keeping in mind that we're making the same thing as this fellow (Tristan Perich):

 ![oh god hot linking](http://tristanperich.com/Art/Machine_Drawings/images/Perich_Tristan_Machine_Drawing_Philoctetes_Small_Process.jpg)

-see if this makes sense:
+and see if this makes sense:

 ```
    *                    *  (0,L)